 The first one, testing environments, allows developers to perform automated solutions.
 The second one tests mistakes and inconsistencies to check if the code works.
 At the same time, both systems have different functionality principles.
 While Continuous Delivery creates a standard code, CD builds it via automatization.

 In contrast, Continuous Deployment is the outcome of continuous Delivery.
 This procedure needs an approved production.
 Meanwhile, Continuous Delivery does not.
 While this occurs, Continuous Delivery requires manual approval to produce a code.
-Then, Deployment becomes Delivery at some point, and the cycle iterates.
+Then, at some point, Deployment becomes Delivery, and the cycle iterates.

 Overall, Continuous Deployment provides a secure environment for software building.
 It allows users to simplify processes when pushing codes.
 Plus, its repository feature helps to understand how to build code.
 After this step, devs can access a whole world of functionalities.
 These go from integrations to testing processes to make the work easier.
 And most important, it gives high confidence to face the software industry's challenges.